jwtkns00/Python-Challenge/README.md

 - The greatest increase in profits (date and amount) over the entire period

 - The greatest decrease in losses (date and amount) over the entire period

+# PyPoll

+In this project I was tasked with helping a small, rural town modernize its vote counting process.
+I created Python script that analyzes the votes and calculates each of the following:

+- The total number of votes cast

+- A complete list of candidates who received votes

+- The percentage of votes each candidate won

+- The total number of votes each candidate won

+- The winner of the election based on popular vote.